hjamiec02/Election-analysis/README.md

 ## Challenge Overview
 # Overview of Election Audit
-After completing an audit, requested by the Colorado Board of Election to determine the winner, additional information was requested by the commision.
+After completing an audit, requested by the Colorado Board of Election to determine the winner, additional information was requested by the commission.
 The additional information requested for the audits is listed as follow:
 - Voter turnout for each county
 - Percentage of votes from each county out of the total count